nims-spin-theory/MLIP_HOT/README.md

 A comprehensive toolkit for Machine Learning Interatomic Potential (MLIP) based calculations, including structural optimization, formation energy evaluation and convex hull analysis.
 This toolkit focuses on building a high-throughput pipeline for computational material discovery.

 The method was described and applied in this work: https://arxiv.org/abs/2508.20556.
-Please cite this work and the MLIP models you use when applying the scripts in this repository.
+If this toolkit is used, please cite this work and the models used.

 ## Overview